 The terms of reference state that the Risk Committee shall meet at least two times a year.
-The activities of this committee are outlined in the Risk Committee Report.
+The activities of this committee are outlined in the Risk Committee Report on pages 51 and 52.

 Inside Information Committee

 The Inside Information Committee comprises any two members of the Board.